Anannya2021/Teaching/README.md

 * Introduction: learning from experience

   * Understanding reinforcement learning
-  -Defining the agent-environment interface of a reinforcement learning system -The theoretical foundations of RL
+  * Defining the agent-environment interface of a reinforcement learning system
+  * The theoretical foundations of RL
 Markov decision processes
 The mathematical formulation of Markov decision processes Visualization of a Markov process